 Representative John-Michael Parker was elected in November 2020 to represent the 101st House District which includes the towns of Madison and Durham.
-He currently serves on the Education, Environment, and Public Health Committees.
+He currently serves as Vice Chair of the Public Health Committee and as a member of the Environment and Government Administration & Elections Committees.

 Ensuring that our state government takes care of all Connecticut’s residents, prepares them to succeed, and builds communities in which they can thrive are among Representative Parker's top priorities.
 He is eager to improve healthcare access, educational opportunities, and environmental protections across the state, and to keep Connecticut among the best places to live, work, and raise a family.